rickdonnelly/gmatr/README.md

-# gmatr: Generalised modelling analytics in R
+# gmatr: Generic modelling analytics in R

 This is a collection of tools that I often use in model development work.
 This implementation is in the R programming language, and structured as a R package.